-With more than 2,500 km of coastline and several archipelagos off the Andaman Sea and the Gulf of Siam, Thailand enjoys exceptional panoramas with a variety of flora and fauna.
+With more than 2.5km of coastline and several archipelagos off the Andaman Sea and the Gulf of Siam.
 The seabed is renowned worldwide for its rich and lush diversity perfect for exploring with a mask and bottle of oxygen.

 Here’s our pick of the best spots to dive under the crystal-clear waters of Thailand:

 Also known as the “Pearl of the South”, Phuket is the southernmost province and the largest island of Thailand.
 The island is located in the Andaman Sea, east of the peninsula of Malaysia, with its sumptuous mountains that surround sandy beaches, waves and crystal-clear waters.
 North of Phuket, you’ll find Sirinat National Park, known for its pristine white sandy beaches, lovable sea turtles and home to both the sea and the jungle.
 Scuba diving around Phang Nga Bay, made famous for Ko Tapu AKA James Bond Island, is one of the island’s must-see excursions.